-Each workshop includes up to 14 students from every stage of progress through the program.
-One to four faculty members lead these workshops.
+Each workshop includes up to 10 students from every stage of progress through the program.
+Two to four faculty members lead these workshops.
 Each student’s workshop material receives at least one close critique during the course of the workshop.
 The student spends the remaining workshop hours offering the same level of review to other students.

 Lectures, Classes and Readings

 The advisor supervises the student’s independent work during the semester following the residency.
-Faculty advisors are chosen based on the student’s study proposal, on material submitted for workshops, and on previous semester work, if any.
+Faculty advisors are chosen based on the student’s preferences and their study proposal, on material submitted for workshops, and on previous semester work, if any.